The Missing Piece - This One Goes Out to All the Antiracism Advocates

 I’m building my own foundation, yeah!”

-Psychology expert Anthony Robbins says, if we want to make change, we must change our perception or our procedure.
-Which is it going to be for you?
+Psychology expert Tony Robbins says that to change our outcomes, we must change our perception or our procedure.

-Take care of you
+Take care of you,

-Rebbecca ‘your creating cultural harmony guide’ Hemmings
+Rebbecca “your creating cultural harmony guide” Hemmings

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).